GSA-TTS/FAC/terraform/sandbox/README.md

 ```

 ### ASGS

+*This has already been done.
+This section is for documentation only.*

 Since we do not rely on the github meta workflow (yet) to handle ASGS, we must explictly ensure they are there.
-This operation will only need to be done once, but documenting for documentation purposes.
+This operation will only need to be done once.

 Security Groups:
 ```